juztin/flask-tracy/README.rst

 per request.

-Time, url, client IP, client name, transaction ID, and request duration are logged as informational.
+Time, url, client IP, client name, transaction ID, and request duration are logged as informational to the `tracy` logger.

+Configuration:
-`TRACY_REQURE_CLIENT` (OPTIONAL) configuration boolean used to return a 400 when no client name header (defaults to `Trace-ID`) is present.
+ - `TRACY_REQURE_CLIENT`: (OPTIONAL) configuration boolean used to return a 400 when no client name header (defaults to `Trace-ID`) is present.

+Example:

 ::